Improve your site revenue by upselling and cross-selling like a pro. Here are quick and easy tips to help you boost your sales.

 What is upselling and why does it work?

 Upselling is something we're all well aware of, but for review, it's when a sales technique in which a salesperson entices a customer to purchase more expensive items or upgrades to make a more profitable sale.
 According to Marketing Metrics, "the probability of selling to a new prospect is 5 to 20%.
 The probability of selling to an existing customer is 60 to 70%."
 Cross-selling involves selling additional products and services to an existing customer based on their initial purchase.

 Upselling gives you a great return on your investment.
 You've already invested the time to make the initial sell.
 The time it takes to upsell is minimal compared to the initial sell, and much more likely to be successful.
 The customer has already decided to trust your recommendation with the initial sale, which makes them much more likely to consent to an upsell.

 However, there's another advantage you might not be aware of.
 When done correctly, upselling increases customer satisfaction.
 Customers want value, and they are often willing to spend more money to get more value.

 How you upsell is key.
 If it's framed as wanting them to get the most value for their money, upselling makes the customer feel valued.
 If it feels like you are attempting to upsell to increase your bottom line, the customer will be dissatisfied.

-Read on for five quick and easy upselling and cross-selling techniques that will help drive site revenue.
+Read on for five quick and easy upselling and cross-selling techniques that will help drive conversions and site revenue.